 Einkorn is a variety of wheat.
 It’s known as the oldest variety of wheat, or the first wheat, making it an ancient grain.
 This particular species of grass grew wild for thousands of years before it was intentionally planted and harvested.

 The wheat that’s commonly used today isn’t the same as the wheat our ancestors consumed for thousands of years.
-Modern wheat has been hybridized.
+Regular wheat has been hybridized.
 Hybridization is the act of crossing two different species of plants with the goal of creating a new variety of plant.
 This changes the very makeup and structure of the new plant.

 Why do this?